RedisGrafana/RedisGrafana/docs/quickstart.md

 docker run -p 3000:3000 --name=grafana -e "GF_INSTALL_PLUGINS=redis-explorer-app" grafana/grafana
 ```

-!!! note "Docker Images"
+## Docker Images

 Are you interested in the latest features and updates?
 Start nightly built [Docker image](development/images.md).

 ## Install without Internet access

 ### Redis Data Source

-- Download the latest version from [Releases](https://github.com/RedisGrafana/grafana-redis-datasource/releases).
+- Download the latest version from the [Releases](https://github.com/RedisGrafana/grafana-redis-datasource/releases).
 - Unzip an archive to the `plugins/` folder for local Grafana installation or Docker's volume.
 - Check permissions for the `redis-datasource` binaries: